scalar-labs/scalardl/docs/how-to-write-contract.md

 * Design your data properly to fit with Ledger abstraction before writing contracts
 * Throw `ContractContextException` if a contract faces non-recoverable errors
+* Do not do any exception handling except for throwing `ContractContextException`
 * Modularize contracts to make each do only one thing, and use nested invocation
 * Make contracts deterministic
 * Use `asset_id` or `asset_ids` to refer to assets for backward-compatibility